openconsentia/fabric-ca-analysis/docs/identities.md

 These are the step to run this scenario, assuming you already have a running network:

-1. Run the command `./script/shell.sh client`.
+1. Run the command `./script/tls-scenario.sh shell client`.

 1. In your shell, run the command `./registering-admin2.sh`

-If you like to see if your new identity is being registered in the server end, open another terminal (`./script/shell.sh server`) into the server and query the database.
-You should see the identity as shown below:
+If you like to see if your new identity is being registered in the server end, open another terminal (`./script/tls-scenario.sh shell server`) into the server and query the database.
+You should see the identities listed in the server similar to the one as shown below:

 ```
 admin|$2a$10$ViiNsOOb5sFZbCGzqofhhuO/9OhnSjxjLEsHu.jE6RLlNwmJavrl.|client||[{"name":"hf.IntermediateCA","value":"1"},{"name":"hf.GenCRL","value":"1"},{"name":"hf.Registrar.Attributes","value":"*"},{"name":"hf.AffiliationMgr","value":"1"},{"name":"hf.Registrar.Roles","value":"*"},{"name":"hf.Registrar.DelegateRoles","value":"*"},{"name":"hf.Revoker","value":"1"}]|1|-1|2|0